Open Education and Open Science

 What is it all about?

 The Jisc OER Infokit is a “must have” for anyone wanting to get started or their institutions started with OER.
-Also Catherine Cronin and myself have initiated a new space around getting started in OER and developing your open practice.
+Also Catherine Cronin and myself have initiated a new space around getting started in OER and developing your open practice and pedagogic approaches.
 GoOpen!

 A bit of top blogging on how to find OER from Kavubob here – video, images, lectures and courses.